wonderwagon/Akhenaten/README.md

 # Ozymandias

-**Ozymandias** is a fork of the **Julius** project that intends to port the original Pharaoh to modern systems, like Julius and Augustus do for Caesar 3, as well as potentially any other game in the City Building series.
+**Ozymandias** is a fork of the **Julius** project that intends to port the original Pharaoh to modern systems, like Julius and Augustus do for Caesar 3, as well as potentially other games in the City Building series.

 If you're looking for _Caesar 3_'s vanilla experience with modern machine compatibility, check out [Julius](https://github.com/bvschaik/julius).